Facts About Coronavirus

 - Staying home if sick and being fever-free before returning to school

-Parents are encouraged to follow the standardized practice for keeping students who are ill at home, such as a fever, vomiting, diarrhea and more symptoms that can be found here.
+Parents are encouraged to follow the standardized practice for keeping students who are ill at home, such as a fever, vomiting, diarrhea.

 Duncanville ISD is also using a preventative antibacterial misting system at campuses to thoroughly and widely disinfect.
 This misting system uses a medical-grade disinfectant that helps offset the spread of illness to provide a cleaner, safer learning environment for students and staff.